lesandie/md-cv/README.md

 I like to read, walk and enjoy a good day with my wife and kids.
 Continuous learning is in my DNA, and as a geek I value technology as a tool to improve our lives and change the world.

-During my long experience I touched a lot of technologies, languages and paradigms, some still around, but my interests and skills are bet on DBMSs, SQL, Python and sysadmin stuff, in which I have a strong technical background and experience.
+During my long experience I touched a lot of technologies, languages and paradigms, some still around, but my interests and skills are bet on Databases, SQL, Python and sysadmin stuff, in which I have a strong technical background and experience.

 If I have to choose a set of labels for my work they would be: data/database engineer and backend dev: Understand business goals and technical requirements and turn complex problems into understandable, achievable solutions.